 This is because cleansing too frequently could lead to an unhealthy stripping of the skin’s protective barrier.

 Lactic acid is a good source of moisturization in any vegan, cruelty free skincare product.

 After cleansing any excess dirt and makeup from your face, you might like to exfoliate as they help to remove any dead skin cells and prevent clogged pores.

 Using a natural exfoliator, which includes ingredients such as bamboo, salt or bentonite clay, can help to give the appearance of a smoother complexion.

-Natural ingredients in a toner, such as rose water, can help to balance pH levels, and soothe irritated skin.
+Natural ingredients in a toner, such as rose water, can help to balance pH levels and soothe sensitive skin.

-For spot-prone skin, witch hazel is a good choice for a toner as it aids in balancing oily skin.
+For blemish-prone skin, witch hazel is a good choice for a toner as it aids in balancing oily skin.

 Once or twice a month, you could also treat yourself to a face mask.

 Whether it is a clay, sheet or peel off mask, ensure that it is packed with vegan friendly ingredients and is rich in vitamins and minerals.